notleopard/GeoGreeting/README.md

 ## Getting Started

 To get started with GeoGreeting, you'll need to have Node.js installed on your system.
-Additionally, you'll need to install Expo to run the application on your device or emulator.
+Additionally, you'll need to install the Expo Go app to run the application on your device or emulator.

 ### Prerequisites